Davej66/dfg/README.md

 The download in the Schedule section works correctly opening a pdf in new page with the local environment but the

+During testing to make the contact form to standing out a bit more an off-white was decide upon and actioned.

 ## Deployment